 As shown in the following table, the members of the Anatomical Board of the State of Texas are very active in performing facility inspections.
-The Vice-Chairperson of the board is the officer in charge of facility inspections.
-He is assisted in that duty by other members of the board.
-All new facilities being inspected for the first time, require two board members to inspect and approve each facility.
+The Vice-Chairperson of the SAB is the Executive Committee member in charge of coordinating and performing facility inspections.
+He is assisted in that duty by numerous other members of the board.
+AS per the Texas Administrative Code, all new facilities being inspected for the first time, require two board members to inspect and approve each facility.
 Subsequent inspections can be performed by a single board member.
-6 board members participated in facility inspections in 2017, 8 in 2018, and to date in 2019, 5 board members have participated.
+No board member is allowed to inspect a facility that will receive their WBP cadavers or anatomical specimens from that members WBP.
+Seven (7) different board members participated in facility inspections in 2019, 8 in 2020, and to date in 2021, 5 board members have participated.